 Abstract

-The recovery and recycling of precious metals, rare earth materials and other critical materials from electronic PCB waste is of ecological and economical interest.
-Electronic PCBs contain a high concentration of critical materials which are processed in today’s recycling chains by shredding or smelting.
-A high amount of critical materials is not recycled because of economical, thermo dynamical, physical and chemical reasons.
-A higher recycling rate can be achieved by material composition estimation and a selective dismantling process which is not feasible with today’s recycling procedures.
-An electronic component determination process would support the reuse and upgrade of electronic components.
+The recovery and recycling of precious metals, rare earth materials and other technology materials from printed circuit boards (PCB) waste is of environmental and economic interest.
+PCBs contain a high concentration of critical materials which are usually processed in today’s recycling chains by shredding and/or smelting.
+A high amount of critical materials is not recycled because of economic, thermodynamic, physical and chemical reasons.
+A higher recycling rate could be achieved by material composition estimation and a selective dismantling process which is not feasible with today’s recycling procedures.
+An electronic component identification?? process would support the reuse and upgrade of electronic components.

-In this thesis a software demonstrator is developed for the automatic evaluation of 2D images of PCBs with their components and for determination of material compositions.
-Therefore a data fusion model for electronic component detection and classification was created.
-The data fusion model consists of algorithms for feature extraction from different feature domains with the goal to extract significant features for electronic component package classification.
+In this thesis, a software demonstrator is developed for the automatic evaluation of 2D images of PCBs with their components and for determination of their material composition.
+A data fusion model for electronic component detection and classification was created.
+The data fusion model consists of algorithms for feature extraction from different feature domains with the goal of extracting significant features for electronic component package classification.
 The feature domains are based on package features, such as package color, package color segments, package form and frequency spectrum of the package images.
 Important features are selected by a package specific feature selection.
 The evaluation of component classification is based on a generated database with 2D images of package references.

-After component classification the exact electronic component name is determined by evaluating the electronic component markings.
+After component classification the exact electronic component name is determined by reading? the electronic component markings.
 Therefore an OCR algorithm is developed, which determined the component names based on an electronic component name database.

-To analyze the content of critical materials of a PCB and its components, a Life-cycle-inventory model of the PCB is automatically generated based on the recognized electronic components with the data fusion model.
-The ILCD-Format (International Reference Life Cycle Data System) is used to form the LCI-model data and material composition data for each component and merge them to a PCB model which can be imported in common LCA software (Life-cycle assessment software) like GaBi or OpenLCA.
+To analyze the content of critical materials of a PCB and its components, a life-cycle-inventory (LCI) model of the PCB is automatically generated based on the recognized electronic components with the data fusion model.
+The ILCD-Format (International Reference Life Cycle Data System) is used to form the LCI-model data and material composition data for each component and merge them to a PCB model which can be imported in common life-cycle assessment (LCA) software like GaBi or OpenLCA.

 Table of Contents